-Thanks to these bright minds, we’ve already learned a lot – and that’s sure to expand during the WP FeedBack virtual summit.
+And that’s sure to expand during the WP FeedBack virtual summit.

 Right now, it’s most important to keep people front-and-center.
 That includes your customers, who have unique needs in this climate and are relying on you to meet them.
 It also includes your colleagues, who have to keep their spirits up so they can show up and work every day.
 Most importantly, people want to feel hopeful right now, and finding different ways to share your business and successes with others will lift up the entire industry.

 We’re so thankful for everyone who took the time to share their thoughts, and I can’t wait to gather with them for the conference.
 While the world may be up in the air right now, what’s stayed the same is our shared passion for our work, along with the hope that, eventually, we’ll have the chance to share that work with as wide an audience as possible.
 The things that mattered before continue to matter now, maybe even more than we realized.
 Our community is strong, dedicated and proud of what they do.